uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 | `cl_float`_n_  | vector of _n_ 32-bit IEEE 754 floating point numbers |
 | `cl_double`_n_ | vector of _n_ 64-bit IEEE 754 floating point numbers |

-Built-in vector data types are supported by ComputeAorta even if the underlying compute device does not support any or all of the vector data types.
+Built-in vector data types are supported by the oneAPI Construction Kit even if the underlying compute device does not support any or all of the vector data types.
 Vector widths defined by the standard are 2, 3, 4, 8, and 16.